TeseoLou/codoku/README.md

 ### **9.4.1 Backend Integration for Score Saving**
 - **Goal**: Allow users to save their game progress or submit scores.
 - **Future Tools**:
-  - Use Firebase or Supabase for real-time databases.
+  - I would like to explore Firebase or Supabase which I came across as options for integrating lightweight, real-time databases that could support features like score saving or user accounts.
-  - Build a REST API using Node.js and Express for authentication and data storage.
+  - I’m also interested in learning how to build a REST API using Node.js and Express, which would allow me to handle authentication and manage persistent data as part of expanding Codoku into a more full-stack experience.

 ### **9.4.2 Enhanced Visual Feedback for Clues and Errors**
 - **Current Limitation**: Feedback for hints and incorrect answers relies on color alone (green/red).
 - **Future Improvements**:
-  - Add semantic icons or symbols
-  - Include screen reader alerts via ARIA live regions
-  - Use patterns or outlines to distinguish hint and error states
+  - I’m keen to learn how to implement ARIA live regions to provide real-time updates for screen readers, particularly for actions like checking the board or revealing a clue.
+  - I plan to explore non-color visual cues, such as outlines, patterns, or borders, to distinguish hints and errors in a more inclusive way for users with color vision deficiencies.

 ### **9.4.3 Progress Bar for Game Completion**
 - **Planned Feature**: Add a visual progress bar showing how much of the puzzle is complete.
 - **Benefits**: Gives real-time feedback, helps motivate players, and supports cognitive accessibility.
-- **Approach**: Track filled cells vs total editable cells and update the bar dynamically using Bootstrap or custom styling.
+- **Approach**: I’m interested in implementing a dynamic progress bar that tracks how many editable cells have been filled versus the total, similar to how the hinted win modal compares the number of clues used with independent cell inputs.
+This could serve as a scaffold for calculating live progress.

 ### **9.4.4 Offline Play Support**
 - **Goal**: Allow Codoku to function without an internet connection.
 - **Cause**: Currently, all assets load from the network and are not cached for offline use.
 - **Planned Solution**:
-  - Implement a service worker to cache HTML, CSS, JS, and assets.
+  - Implement a service worker to cache `HTML`, `CSS`, `JS`, and assets.
   - Add a manifest file to support installability and offline behavior.
 - **Barrier**: Offline support would require significant JavaScript changes and testing workflows, which are currently beyond the scope of this project.
-- **Future Plan**: Investigate using Workbox in a future module and progressively enhance the site toward full PWA support.
+- **Future Plan**: I came across Workbox while researching service worker strategies and plan to explore it in a future module to progressively enhance Codoku toward full Progressive Web App (PWA) support.

 # **10. Technologies Used**